sensel/morph-docs/docs/morph.md

 * [others](https://freesoftwaremusic.wordpress.com/2015/03/29/midi-monitors/comment-page-1/)

 If you want a GUI monitor, you can find something in the "others" link above.
-The easiest way is to use ALSA's `amidi` in a terminal.
+The easiest way to test on Linux is to use ALSA's `amidi` in a terminal.
 Plug in the Morph to your computer's USB port, then list the MIDI devices with:
 ```
 amidi -l
 ```